How can I prepare for my asylum interview?

 1. Inform yourself about the interview

 • If you have applied for asylum, you will be invited to a interview2The interview is a meeting with a person from BAMF (Federal Office for Migration and Refugees) who will decide on your asylum application.
 The meeting can last several hours..
 During this meeting, you will explain the reasons for your flight.
 What you say during the interview is very important for your asylum process.
+Everything you do not say or show during the hearing may not be considered later.

 • You will get the invitation to the interview and the exact date3Make sure to go to the interview, otherwise your asylum application might be rejected.
 If you are sick, you must call the same day to cancel and send a doctor’s note (“Attest”) to BAMF., usually in a yellow envelope.4Letters sent by “formal delivery” usually come in a yellow envelope.
 The letter will say “Invitation to the interview.”
 The interview can be soon after you arrive or several months later.
 Often, there first is a conversation about your escape route.5In this conversation (sometimes called a Dublin interview), they will ask if you were in other European countries before.
 It is not the interview about the reasons for your flight.